 The Scholarships Committee of the American College of Surgeons (ACS) has announced the availability of the Nizar N. Oweida, MD, FACS, Scholarships for surgeons who serve small communities.
-The Oweida Scholarships provide up to three awards of $5,000 each to subsidize the participation of a Fellow or Associate Fellow serving a small community at the ACS Clinical Congress 2019 in San Francisco, CA; alternatively, applicants may propose a plan for additional training or research appropriate to a rural surgeon.
-Applications are due to the ACS Scholarships Administrator no later than March 1, 2019.
+The Oweida Scholarships provide up to three awards of $5,000 each to subsidize the participation of a Fellow or Associate Fellow serving a small community at the ACS Clinical Congress 2020 in Chicago, IL; alternatively, applicants may propose a plan for additional training or research appropriate to a rural surgeon.
+Applications are due to the ACS Scholarships Administrator no later than March 1, 2020.

-The Oweida Scholarships are available to an ACS member in any surgical specialty who meets the following requirements:
+The Oweida Scholarship is available to an ACS member in any surgical specialty who meets the following requirements:

 - Is a Fellow or Associate Fellow younger than age 55 on the date the application is filed